abeldekat/nvim_pde/README.md

 Using [mini.surround].
 Suggested keys: `sa sd sr sf sF sh sn`

-The "s" is already used by [leap.nvim].
+The "s" is already used by [leap].
 Solution: Use the `m` key in combination with `asdf`, adjacent keys on a qwerty keyboard.
 Key `ms` is a mnemonic for `surround substitute`, performing a surround replace.